sadsfae/misc-scripts/README.md

 misc-scripts
 ============

-Unrelated Ops, Automation or Dev Tools/Scripts.
+Ops, Automation or Dev Tools organized by language.

 **Perl**
   - Random utilities written in Perl